Kaivan-class patrol craft

 The Kaivan (کیوان) is a class of large patrol craft operated by the Islamic Republic of Iran Navy.
-They ships in the class are modified versions of the American Cape-class vessels, built by the United States Coast Guard Yard in the 1950s.
+The ships in this class are modified versions of the American Cape-class vessels, built by the United States Coast Guard Yard in the 1950s.

 Design

 Sources cite displacement of Kaivan class vessels slightly different.
 According to Jane's Fighting Ships, the ships have a standard displacement of 100 t and 150 t at full load.
 Conway's All the World's Fighting Ships puts the numbers at 98 t and 148 t for standard and full load displacements respectively.
 Combat Fleets of the World mentions only 85 t.
 The class design is 28.9 m long, would have a beam of 6.2 m and a draft of 2 m.
 The length is also recorded 29 m.

 Ships in the class

 The ships in the class are: